Congressional Civil Justice Caucus Academy Briefing: 2014 Supreme Court Preview: Enhancing Judicial Review of Regulatory Decisions

 Location: Rayburn House Office Building, Room 2237, Washington, DC

-Join us for a dynamic discussion of these cases and the implications of this decision
+The videos available below provide our dynamic discussion of these cases and the implications their decisions.

 Richard O. Faulk